 But this is not the norm!

-(Note: It also means that many private game reserves can truthfully say that they have the “Big Five” but your chances of seeing all of them will be very low.
+(Note: It also means that many private game reserves can truthfully say that they have the “Big Five” but your chances of seeing all of them will be extremely low.
 As it is the leopard in the Big Five which may elude you.)

 Aside on the Cape Mountain Leopard

-I have lived in the Cedarberg for 30 years.
+I have lived in the Cedarberg for over 30 years.
 We have between 50 and 100 Cape Mountain Leopard in the Cederberg Mountains.
-But I know of only TWO people who have ever seen one!
+But I know of only THREE people who have ever seen one!
 You see their spore.
 You see their droppings.
 A sheep farmer will lose an occasional sheep to a hungry leopard.
 But I have never seen one.
 And probably never will.

 In contrast a cheetah is far less wary of a human.
 Of all the big cats, these are the only ones which have been known to become semi-domesticated if trained in the past.
 Though such practises are very much frowned upon nowadays.
+This means that at some cheetah rehabilitation centres, you are highly likely to see cheetah even though they may be in large enclosures.

 Collared